 a.
-Indicate presence of waters of U.S. in review area (check all that apply):1
+Indicate presence of waters of U.S. in review area (check all that apply):

-- □TNWs, including territorial seas

-- □Wetlands adjacent to TNWs

-- □Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs

-□Non-RPWs that flow directly or indirectly into TNWs

-Wetlands directly abutting RPWs that flow directly or indirectly into TNWs

-Use Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs

-UWetlands adjacent to non-RPWs that flow directly or indirectly into TNWs

-□Impoundments of jurisdictional waters

-□Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft).
+- □ TNWs, including territorial seas - □ Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - □ Non-RPWs that flow directly or indirectly into TNWs - 🖾 Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - U Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - U Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - □ Impoundments of jurisdictional waters - □ Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 950 linear feet of stream channel Wetlands: 6.4 acres of palustrine scrub-shrub wetlands c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual

-1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+&lt;sup>1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.

-2 For purposes of this form an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months.
+&lt;sup>2 For purposes of this form an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months.